 While the amount of food I prep and pack varies by on how long we’re traveling for, here’s my master list of road trip food that I start with for every trip:

-- Hard boiled eggs (usually two dozen)
+- hard boiled eggs (Amazon)

 - Cooked bacon